How much does a dental cleaning cost?

 Protect your teeth with regular dental cleanings

-Many dentists recommend that you get a routine dental cleaning once or twice a year.
-Scaling and polishing is an important way to remove tartar buildup and prevent tooth decay.9 Since many dental plans cover 100% of the cost of preventive treatments, dental insurance could help you avoid paying out of pocket for routine cleanings.
+Many dentists recommend a routine dental cleaning once or twice a year.
+Since many dental plans cover 100% of the cost of preventive treatments, dental insurance could help you avoid paying out of pocket for routine cleanings.

 Frequently asked questions about dental cleanings